khalledhelmy/Ping-Pong-game/README.md

 # Ping-Pong-game
-this is ping pong game by basics of python & Turtle
+this is ping pong game by basics of python & Turtle Library
 ## Important notes
 this game for beginners